GoogleChrome/developer.chrome.com/site/en/blog/more-mv2-transition/index.md

 Specifically:

-* Starting in January in **Chrome 112**, Chrome may run experiments to turn off support for Manifest V2 extensions in Canary, Dev, and Beta channels.
+* ~~Starting in January in **Chrome 112**, Chrome may run experiments to turn off support for Manifest V2 extensions in Canary, Dev, and Beta channels.~~
-* Starting in June in **Chrome 115**, Chrome may run experiments to turn off support for Manifest V2 extensions in all channels, including stable channel.
+* ~~Starting in June in **Chrome 115**, Chrome may run experiments to turn off support for Manifest V2 extensions in all channels, including stable channel.~~

+{% Aside 'update' %}
+The timeline is currently under review and there are no longer any changes planned for these versions.
+For more information, [read the update](https://groups.google.com/u/1/a/chromium.org/g/chromium-extensions/c/zQ77HkGmK9E) in the chromium-extensions Google Group.
+{% endAside %}

 For developers who still own extensions running Manifest V2, we recommend completing migration to Manifest V3 well ahead of the release of these Chrome versions because those extensions may stop working at any time following the aforementioned dates.